Skip to main content

 • Regular defragmentation (recommended for frequently updated data)

-A concurrent connection represents one client actively connected to the PowerSync Service.
-When a user device runs an app using PowerSync and calls .connect(), it establishes one long-lived connection for streaming real-time updates.Some key points about concurrent connections:
+A concurrent connection is one client actively connected to the PowerSync Service.
+When a device calls .connect(), it establishes one long-lived connection for streaming real-time updates.Key points about concurrent connections:

-• Billing is based on peak concurrent connections (highest number of simultaneous connections) during the billing cycle.
+• Billing is based on peak concurrent connections, which is the highest number of simultaneous connections during the billing cycle.

-• The PowerSync Cloud Pro plan is limited to 3,000 concurrent connections, and the PowerSync Cloud Team plan is limited to 10,000 concurrent connections by default
+• PowerSync Cloud Team plan is limited to 10,000 concurrent connections by default.

-• When connection limits are reached, new connection attempts receive a 429 HTTP response while existing connections continue syncing.
-The client will continuously retry failed connection attempts, after a delay.
-Clients should eventually be connected once connection capacity is available.
+• When limits are reached, new connection attempts receive a 429 HTTP response while existing connections continue syncing.
+Clients retry after a delay and should connect once capacity is available.

-Data synced is now the only metric we use to measure data throughput for billing in our updated Cloud pricing model.It measures the total uncompressed size of data synced from PowerSync Service instances to client devices.
-If the same data is synced by multiple users, each transfer counts toward the total volume.Billing (Pro/Team): 30 GB included, then $1.00 per GB over the included amount.
+Data synced is the only metric used for data throughput billing in our updated Cloud pricing model.It measures the total uncompressed size of data synced from PowerSync Service instances to client devices.
+If the same data is synced by multiple users, each transfer counts toward the total.Billing (Pro/Team): 30 GB included, then $1.00 per GB over the included amount.

-1. A current copy of the data, which should be roughly equal to the subset of your source data that is covered by your sync rules configuration;
+1. A current copy of the data, which should be roughly equal to the subset of your source data covered by your Sync Rules.

-2. A history of all operations on data in buckets.
-This can be bigger than the source, since it includes the history, and one row can be in multiple buckets; and
+2. A history of all operations on data in buckets, which can be larger than the source since it includes history and one row can be in multiple buckets.

 Because of this structure, your hosted data size may be larger than your source database size.Billing (Pro/Team): 10 GB included, then $1.00 per GB over the included amount.